What Are the Differences Between SEO and ASO & How to Match Your Expectations

 Over the last 20 years, SEO and ASO (more recently) have become legitimate marketing techniques to boost organic traffic for websites and apps.
 Most marketers who are even slightly familiar with ASO and SEO should know by now that they are similar, but far from the same.

 ASO often gets described as ‘SEO for apps’, but it is much more than that.
 Conversely, SEO might be viewed as ‘close enough’ to the search optimization that ASO marketers know so well.
-But again – although the two optimization processes have some similarities – e.g. consisting of 3 letters, both end in Optimization, both deal with keywords – the distinctions need to be understood very clearly before signing up to either process.
+But again – although the two optimization processes have some similarities, the distinctions need to be understood very clearly before signing up to either process.

 Why?
 If you start investing your resources into ASO or SEO and your expectations rest on your understanding of the other, you may be disappointed.
 Like with most marketing, setting your goals and expectations realistically is essential to recognizing ‘success’.
 So forget your experience from SEO, and start with a blank slate when strategizing ASO.
 And vice versa, of course.

-We’re here to guide you through some of the main distinctions in SEO vs ASO, from a strategic perspective.
-This guide is less about the details of the algorithms and how many characters should be used for a website title versus an app title.
-Rather, it’s a guide to the basic conceptual aspects that require full disclosure, so you know to evaluate the right KPIs at the right time.
-Save yourself the disappointment – the best is yet to come, once you know what that ‘best’ really means.
+We’re here to guide you through some of the main distinctions in SEO vs ASO, from a strategic perspective and showcase the basic conceptual aspects that require full disclosure, so you know to evaluate the right KPIs at the right time.

 Jump to a section …